 |Total Through 36 Games||70/73||95.9%||68/74||91.9%|

 To be fair, Gould struggled toward the end of the 2015 season and into the 2016 preseason.
 Given his contract at the time, it was hard to rationalize paying a kicker on a rebuilding team.
 Missing chip-shot field goals and extra points also didn’t help his cause.

 But while the move might have been justified, Pace’s failure to upgrade or find a similar option at kicker has been a noteworthy failure.

 His solutions to replace Gould have been puzzling.
 Connor Barth, who was replaced by Tampa Bay Buccaneers’ bust Roberto Aguayo, was never known for his accuracy outside 40 yards.
 After an up and down performance through 26 games, Pace was forced to part ways with Barth toward the end of the 2017 season.

-This offseason, Pace hitched his wagon to Parkey last offseason by giving him an elite-level contract.
-The deal was pretty hefty for a kicker who’s been solid but never upper-echelon at the position.
+This past offseason, he hitched his wagon to Parkey by giving him an elite-level contract.
+The deal was pretty hefty for a kicker who’s been solid but never an upper-echelon option at the position.